Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/03-LAB_SC_100_Lab2_Ex2_Conditional_Access.md

 # Excercise 2: Conditional Access

 ## Exercise Overview
 You have discovered that employees are accessing Microsoft 365 from unknown locations, despite your Conditional Access policies only allowing access from specific locations and devices.
 Your investigation has revealed that these employees are accessing Microsoft 365 while traveling home from their office on public transportation.
 This behavior is in violation of industry regulations, and you want to use Continuous Access Evaluation to prevent it.
 Additionally, you want to implement the authentication strength you prepared in the previous exercise to secure certain applications that handle customer data.

+## Exercise Objectives

+After completing this exercise, you'll be able to:

+- Create a trusted network for enhanced security.
+- Set up a new Conditional Access Policy with a limited scope.
+- Test and validate the effectiveness of the configured policy.
+- Implement a Conditional Access policy that restricts user login to the trusted network.
+- Create and enforce a Conditional Access policy to apply your authentication strength policy to Salesforce.

 ### Estimated Duration: 45 Minutes